towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

-  This prepares use of Psychtoolbox functions which are meant to interface with, or take advantage of, the general purpose computation capabilities of modern graphics processing units and other massively parallel compute acceleration hardware, e.g., DSP's, or multi\-core processors.
-Interfacing with such hardware is done via common standard compute API's like NVidia's CUDA or the cross\-platform OpenCL API.
+  This prepares use of Psychtoolbox functions which are meant to interface with, or take advantage of, the general purpose computation capabilities of modern graphics processing units and other massively parallel compute acceleration hardware, e.g., DSP's, or multi-core processors.
+Interfacing with such hardware is done via common standard compute API's like NVidia's CUDA or the cross-platform OpenCL API.

-  Use of this function often requires specific modern GPU hardware and the installation of additional driver software, e.g., NVidia's freely available CUDA SDK and runtime, or the free and open\-source GPUmat toolbox.
+  Use of this function often requires specific modern GPU hardware and the installation of additional driver software, e.g., NVidia's freely available CUDA SDK and runtime, or the free and open-source GPUmat toolbox.
 Read 'help PsychGPGPU' for further info.

   This function just detects and selects supported GPU compute API's for